GSamuel/gsamuel.github.io/_posts/2020-08-12-follow-the-recipe.md

 {% endhighlight kotlin %}

 ## Assertions
-To make this code cleaner you can use Kotlins **require(value:Boolean)** and **check(value:Boolen)** methods to assert that a certain condition has been met.
-Now your code becomes even more readable and elegant.
+To Clean up this code even further, you can use Kotlins **require(value:Boolean)** and **check(value:Boolen)** methods.
+These methods assert that a certain condition has been met and throw an IllegalArgumentException or IllegalStateException when it hasn't been.
+Let's see how our fridge looks like with the right checks.
+Notice that the condition has been negated and only throws an exception when the condition is false.

 {% highlight kotlin %}
 fun main() {